vanessabrazuna/dt-money/README.md

 ## 🔖 Layout

 You can view the project layout through [DESSE LINK](https://www.figma.com/file/3deTjDPnd3pMFXZzlqfcbs/DT-Money-(Community)?node-id=0-1&t=NHkPCdqNU7bSPGm0-0).
-It is necessary to have an account[Figma](https://figma.com) to access it.
+It is necessary to have an account [Figma](https://figma.com) to access it.

 ---